rezacsedu/cash_liquidity_forecasting/README.md

 </div>

 ## Workarounds to recommendations?
-Hereby I provide my recommendations in 3-folds: i) using standard libraries in small data settings, ii) using regression algorithms from PySpark, and iii) forecasting at scale by using NY libraries by leveraging PySpark's pandas_udf.
+I provide my recommendations in 3-folds: i) using standard libraries in small data settings, ii) using regression algorithms from PySpark, and iii) forecasting at scale with any libraries and by leveraging PySpark's pandas_udf.

 <div align="justify">